czyzby/gdx-lml/README.md

 #LibGDX Autumn GWT
 GWT natives for [LibGDX Autumn](https://github.com/czyzby/gdx-autumn) - dependency injection with component scan mechanism.

-##Reflection
+## Reflection
-Autumn GWT generates an object aware of all LibGDX-reflected classes, registered with standard `gdx.reflect.include` (and omitted with `.exclude`) GWT definition property. `GwtClassScanner` is the default Autumn's `ClassScanner` implementation for GWT - it will detect all annotated classes that were included for LibGDX reflection.
+Autumn GWT generates an object aware of all LibGDX-reflected classes, registered with standard `gdx.reflect.include` (and omitted with `gdx.reflect.exclude`) GWT definition property. `GwtClassScanner` is the default Autumn's `ClassScanner` implementation for GWT - it will detect all annotated classes that were included for LibGDX reflection.

 ### Troubleshooting
 Sometimes upon application initiation you might see an error like this: